gabiliberato/rUN-f0r-saF3Ty/AWS/IRP-CredCompromise-AWS.md

 2. Use AWS Config to identify unauthorized changes to users, roles, or resources.
 3. Collaborate with Appsec/Cloudsec to trace the root cause.
    - Examples: exposed secrets in GitHub, `.gitignore` misconfiguration.
-4. Use `BFG Repo-Cleaner` to scrub secrets:
+4. If its needed ...
+Use `BFG Repo-Cleaner` to scrub secrets:

 ```bash
 bfg --delete-files "*.env"